Louis Lépine: The theft of the Mona Lisa

 The theft on August 22, 1911, of the Mona Lisa from the Musée du Louvre was more of an embarrassment to Lépine.
 Initially, he acted with his usual decisiveness ordering the museum to be closed for a week whilst forensic analysis was carried out.
 French poet Guillaume Apollinaire came under suspicion; he was arrested and put in jail.
 Apollinaire tried to implicate his friend Pablo Picasso, who was also brought in for questioning, but both were later exonerated.
 The real thief was Louvre employee Vincenzo Peruggia, an Italian wishing to return it to Italy.
 He was caught with the painting in Florence two years later when he attempted to sell it to the directors of the Uffizi Gallery.

-The defeat of the Bonnot Band
+The defeat of the Bonnot Gang

 One of Lépine's last successes was the capture and destruction of the notorious Bonnot Gang (La Bande à Bonnot), an anarchist criminal group that operated in France and Belgium during the Belle Époque, from 1911 to 1912.
 In 1910 Lépine had instigated La Brigade Criminelle a dedicated unit of specialist law enforcers whose purpose was to gather intelligence and take direct action against high-profile criminals.
 La Brigade Criminelles reputation was established after they were instrumental under Lépine's leadership in destroying the Bonnot Gang.
 Lépine ordered the leader of the gang Jules Bonnot to be captured on discovering his whereabouts in Paris.
 The operation began badly when three of his officers were shot during the operation.
 Lépine then ordered the building to be blown up with dynamite and reputedly administered the final debilitating shot to the head of Jules Bonnot.